encodeous/CHC2D-DigitalMuseum/index.md

 ![Advertisement](https://caperpics.files.wordpress.com/2011/03/sears_wash-scaled600.jpg?w=486&h=656)

 This image shows a newspaper advertisement about a new Electric Washer product.
-This is important to this topic because for the first time in history, people could let the machines do the work— saving people's time.
+This is important to this topic because for the first time in history, people could let the machines do the work, saving people's time.

 #### 3. IBM's Punchcards [(Source)](https://www.wired.com/2012/11/the-decades-that-invented-the-future-part-3-1921-1930/)